rhysd/go-github-selfupdate/README.md

 - `selfupdate.DetectLatest()`: Detect the latest version of given repository.
 - `selfupdate.DetectVersion()`: Detect the user defined version of given repository.
 - `selfupdate.UpdateTo()`: Update given command to the binary hosted on given URL.
-- `selfupdate.Updater`: Context manager of self-upadte process.
+- `selfupdate.Updater`: Context manager of self-update process.
 If you want to customize some behavior of self-update (e.g. specify API token, use GitHub Enterprise, ...), please make an instance of `Updater` and use its methods.